 Signature bridge projects can be opportunities to reconnect neighborhoods and create a unique sense of place, but the challenges can seem intimidating.
-Bridge architect Michael Fitzpatrick explains how he finds consensus, shapes solutions and weaves aesthetics with community features to design structures that evoke the character of an area.
+Bridge designer Michael Fitzpatrick explains how he finds consensus, shapes solutions and weaves aesthetics with community features to design structures that evoke the character of an area.

 Performance-Based Practical Design

 Each transportation project has a unique purpose and needs, and performance-based practical design helps agencies find the most cost-effective solution to the specific challenges of a project.
 Transportation planner Jon Markt shares how agencies can seamlessly incorporate this efficient approach and get the most out of it.

 3D Design and Deliverables

 As 3D design tools have become more commonplace in the transportation industry, some organizations and agencies are exploring and adopting the use of 3D models as the binding legal deliverable for projects as well.
 Highways Director Will Sharp discusses this sea change in project design and delivery and its implications for stakeholders.

 Optimizing Airport Construction Safety and Phasing Plans